What You Need To Know About Google Ads Manager (MCC)

 MCC stands for My Client Centre, although it has been renamed Google Ads Manager.
 It’s Google’s ads management suite for people who run multiple PPC accounts, and it might just save your sanity.

 So, how does Google Ads Manager work, and how can you use it?

 Google Ads Manager Account, previously called My Client Center (MCC), is a simplified Google Ads dashboard that links multiple accounts.
 If you run a business with multiple ad accounts or you manage Google Ads for others, it gives an overview of the different campaigns in your portfolio without the need to log in and out to move between them.

-With a Manager Account, you can do all the things you would normally do but from one dashboard, such as set up new campaigns for each client; or view performance metrics and edit settings.
+With a Manager Account, you can do all the things you would normally do but from one dashboard, such as setting up new campaigns for each client or viewing performance metrics and editing settings.